y9v/carrierwave-base64/README.md

 This small gem can be useful for API's that interact with mobile devices.

+As of version 2.2.0, this gem requires Ruby 2.0 or higher

 ## Installation

 Add the gem to your Gemfile: